capactiyvirus/capactiyvirus/README.md

 I am a currently an looking forward to tackle the world of Computer Security/Engineering , and am looking forward to a great year!

+- 📫 How to reach me ...
 [LinkedIn](https://www.linkedin.com/in/dennissarovski/):link:
 [dennissarovski@gmail.com​ ](mailto:dennissarovski@gmail.com):mailbox:

-- 👋 Hi, I’m @capactiyvirus
+- 🌱 I’m currently learning ...
+    - CompTIA Sec+
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+    - CISSP, CISM, CISA

 <!---
 capactiyvirus/capactiyvirus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.